 Interviewers were trained on the survey content and the CATI application.
-In addition to "classroom" training, the interviewers completed a series of mock interviews to become familiar with the survey and its concepts and definitions.
+In addition to classroom training, the interviewers completed a series of mock interviews to become familiar with the survey and its concepts and definitions.
 Every attempt is made to ensure that the same set of interviewers is used each month.
 This minimizes training and yields better and more consistent data quality.

-The cases were distributed to four of the Statistics Canada regional offices.
+The cases were distributed to three of the Statistics Canada regional offices.
 The workload and interviewing staff within each office was managed by a project manager.
 The automated scheduler used by the CATI system ensured that cases were assigned randomly to interviewers and that cases were called at different times of the day and different days of the week to maximize the probability of contact.
-There were a maximum of 17 call attempts per case; once the maximum was reached, the case was reviewed by a senior interviewer who determined if additional calls would be made.
+There were a maximum of 20 call attempts per case identified as a residential phone number; once the maximum was reached, the case was reviewed by a senior interviewer who determined if additional calls would be made.